-This is a large shrub, very common in chaparral, with clusters of small narrow pointed leaves (the “fascicles” which give the plant its scientific name) and a mass of tiny white flowers which produce a spectacular display in early summer.
-Like som other chaparral plants, Chamise is “allelopathic”, i.e. it releases a toxin that inhibits the growth of other plants in the vicinity.
+This is a large shrub, very common in chaparral.
+It has clusters of small, narrow, pointed leaves (the “fascicles” which give the plant its scientific name).
+The masses of tiny white flowers produce a spectacular display in early summer.
+Like some other chaparral plants, Chamise is “allelopathic”, i.e. it produces a toxin that inhibits the growth of other plants in the vicinity.
 This explains the lack of other plants in the shade of chamise.

 Like certain Manzanitas, Chamise develops a burl (although invisible because underground).
 A burl is a repository of dormant buds, that are stimulated by fire.
 In this way, the plant may resprout, even if the fire destroyed all the above- ground parts.
 Another result of a severe fire is that the heat may vaporize the allelopathic toxins.
 This explains how it is possible for certain “fire- following” herbaceous plants to flourish and put on a spectacular display for a few years afterwards.
 Photo #3 by CJH.